 The Arctic bilberry grows wild in northern forests

 The Arctic bilberry is a plant found in the clean, northern forests.
 The bilberry is a perennial shrub reaching 10–30 cm in height with green stems growing out at an angle.
 Its leaves are oval with tapered ends, have jagged edges and they are shed in the winter.
 Its flowers are greenish-yellow or red in colour, are borne singly in leaf axils and feature petals that form a ball-like shape.
 The bilberry flowers between May and June.
+Flowering starts earlier in southern Finland than in northern Finland.
+Nuortila (2007) found only little between-year variation in the length of the flowering period.
+Peak flowering, when more than 40 % of the flowers were open, lasted for 10-12 days.
+The time from the first flowers opening until the last flowers started wilting covered approximately three weeks.

 Successful flowering requires favourable weather conditions and a sufficient number of pollinators, bumblebees and insects.
 In southern Finland, the bilberry usually ripens in mid-July, while in northern Finland it ripens in late July and early August.
 Weather conditions in early summer can affect the ripening time greatly.
 The berry is spherical with a diameter of 6–8 mm.
 It is either dark blue and waxy or black and shiny, and dark blue on the inside.
 The berry can be identified by the distinctive pattern on its bottom.